bishawchak/bishawchak.github.io/_pages/home.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi!
+I’m <span class="theme-text">Bishaw Kirti Chakma</span>, a recent graduate in <span class="theme-text">Electronics and Communication Engineering</span> from <span class="theme-text">Khulna University of Engineering and Technology (KUET)</span>.
+I love exploring how technology and intelligence come together — especially in <span class="theme-text">Machine Learning</span>, <span class="theme-text">Natural Language Processing</span>, and <span class="theme-text">Generative AI</span>.

+I’ve taken several courses and completed small projects in these areas, and I’m always curious to learn something new or build something cool.
+My goal is to dive deeper into AI research and work on ideas that can make a real-world impact.

+Outside of studies, I enjoy watching thrillers, playing games, traveling, and reading sci-fi and fantasy novels.
+I like trying new things and experimenting with creative tech ideas whenever I can.

 ## **Interests**

-I'm fascinated by the intersection of AI, privacy, and human language.
+I’m fascinated by the intersection of <span class="theme-text">AI</span>, <span class="theme-text">privacy</span>, and <span class="theme-text">human language</span>.
+I am passionate about machine learning and its real-world applications, and I enjoy exploring how intelligent systems can solve meaningful problems.
+I’m also curious about areas like <span class="theme-text">cognitive science</span>, <span class="theme-text">neuroscience</span>, and <span class="theme-text">robotics</span>.

-Currently, I'm focusing on:
+Currently, I’m focusing on:

-- Developing modern web apps using React + Node.js
-- Building privacy-aware text rewriting systems**
-- Exploring AI ethics and data protection
+- Exploring <span class="theme-text">fog computing</span> and <span class="theme-text">generative AI</span>
-- Collaborating on open-source projects
+- Collaborating on <span class="theme-text">open-source projects</span>

-Outside of academics and work, I enjoy reading great works of classic literature and philosophy.
-Check out my Goodreads for my bookshelf.
-This is not up to date becasue I use my own Notion database, which unfortunately is not public.
+- Developing <span class="theme-text">agentic systems</span> for extracting financial data from multimodal sources

 ## **Skills**

-I am proficient in machine learning, data science, full stack development, iOS development, software engineering, and system design engineering.
+I am proficient in machine learning, data science, and familiar with web development and networking.
 Here are the technologies I am familiar with:

 ### Languages
 <p align="left">